UPPAALModelChecker/docs.uppaal.org/content/language-reference/system-description/semantics.md

 </dl>

+### Examples

 For more details about probabilistic semantics of priced timed automata please see:

-> _Statistical Model Checking for Networks of Priced Timed Automata_, Alexandre David, Kim G. Larsen, Axel Legay, Marius Mikučionis, Danny Bøgsted Poulsen, Jonas van Vliet and Zheng Wang.
-In Proceedings of the 9<sup>th</sup> International Conference on Formal Modeling and Analysis of Timed Systems (FORMATS), Aalborg, Denmark, September 2011.
+**Statistical Model Checking for Networks of Priced Timed Automata**, Alexandre David, Kim G. Larsen, Axel Legay, Marius Mikučionis, Danny Bøgsted Poulsen, Jonas van Vliet and Zheng Wang.
+In _Proceedings of the 9<sup>th</sup> International Conference on Formal Modeling and Analysis of Timed Systems (FORMATS)_, Aalborg, Denmark, September 2011.
+DOI:<a href="https://doi.org/10.1007/978-3-642-24310-3_7">10.1007/978-3-642-24310-3_7</a>